deepalisingh286/FlipbookPageFooter/README.md

 - **append_pdfs.m**: Is a Matlab community function developed by Oliver Woodford ([append_pdfs - File Exchange - MATLAB Central (mathworks.com)](https://nl.mathworks.com/matlabcentral/fileexchange/31215-append_pdfs), accessed 25.03.22).
 The function is used to append all individual frames of the flipbook into one pdf.
 - **FlipbookPageFooter.pdf**: Is the pdf file created by **RunFlipbookPageFooter.m**, which contains the flipbook with one frame per page.
 - **DemoDocument.tex**: Is a demo latex document, in which the page footer is applied.
 The footer on every right page contains the page from **FlipbookPageFooter.pdf** with the page number identical to the page number of the latex document.
 This way, the page footer becomes a flipbook, if the pages of **FlipbookPageFooter.pdf** form a flipbook.

 - **DemoDocument.pdf**: Is the pdf file created by **DemoDocument.tex**.
+- **flipbook_floater_spar.py**: Is the equivalent python script without any sweep, but with added lines to include a heave motion, spar buoy geometry, and a wave pattern.